5 MiraLax Side effects in Elderly: Gastroenterologist explains.

 Diarrhea can be hazardous to the elderly.
 Prolonged or severe diarrhea can lead to dehydration.

-The elderly are more prone to dehydration and electrolyte imbalance.
+Older people are more prone to dehydration and electrolyte imbalance.
 Taking a high dose of MiraLax or using it for more than a week without medical supervision can cause fluid loss.

 - Feeling thirsty.